seema1410/AI-Based-Trading-Simulator/README.md

 ## 📞 Contact Information

-For any questions or support related to the AI-based Trading Simulator project, feel free to reach out:
+For any questions or support related to the AI-based Trading Simulator project, feel free to reach out.

-- **Seema** (Developer)
-- 📧 Email: seemadwivedi1119@gmail.com